anthdm/hollywood/README.md

     // 127.0.0.1:3000->foo->bar->baz->1
 ```

+You can provide your own actor to do deadletter handling.
+This is useful if you want to forward deadletters to a
+monitoring service or log them somewhere.
+The default deadletter handler will, if you have enabled logging,
+log the deadletter to the logs, using WARN as the log level.
+For details on how to set up a custom deadletter handler,
+please see the `actor/deadletter_test.go` file, where a custom deadletter handler is set up for testing purposes.

 Note that you can also provide a custom logger to the engine.
 See the Logging section for more details.

 ## Custom middleware